-So from a brand owner’s perspective, it is usually easier to sell your products through a marketplace than through a multi-brand retailer, as the process of entering into a supplier partnership with the latter is generally lengthier and more complex than getting started as a marketplace vendor.
+So from a brand owner’s perspective, it is usually easier to sell your products through a marketplace than through a multi-brand retailer, as the process of entering into a supplier partnership with the latter is generally lengthier and more complex than getting started as a marketplace Brand.

-Why are marketplaces good for vendors?
+Why are marketplaces good for Brands?

 Consumers choose marketplaces: Global online retail is set to exceed $6 trillion by 2023, and in 2016 over 50% online retail B2C spend came from marketplaces.
 By 2022, this share is expected to exceed 66% two-thirds if current growth trends continue.